*This project is sponsored by The Home Depot.

 7. BUILD THE DOORS

 I used leftover scrap tongue-and-groove boards and 1×3 mattress slats to build the doors.
 Measure, mark, and cut the T&G boards to length, plank them together, then attach the 1×3 boards on top with glue and nails.
 Simple enough.
 I used Varathane’s Golden Oak wood stain for the barn doors.
+Below, you’ll find a couple helpful videos on my staining and finishing process.

 Installing the sliding barn door hardware was very straight-forward.
 The instructions that came with it were very easy to follow.
 Remember, the hardware set includes 2 hangers, so you’ll need to order 2 more because you need 4 total – 2 for each door.
 We did have to cut the metal rail down from 96 inches to 72 inches – we used an angle grinder for this, then used a file to remove any burrs and sharp edges and touched up the edges with black spray paint.
 We screwed the top mount hangers onto the doors, positioned and tightened the door stoppers, then hung the doors.